marekmiklenda/Rings/README.md

 -h, --help       show this help message and exit

 positional arguments:
-SOURCE           path to a text file to compile
+SOURCE           path to a .hrn file to compile
-OUTPUT           path to resulting .rn file
-PROGRAM          path to .rn file to execute
+OUTPUT           path to put the resulting .rn file PROGRAM          path to a .rn file to execute
 ```